AilabDeepX/V-Trex/readme.md

 This dataset includes 20 randomly visualized images for reference.

 # 2. Related Works
-:fire: We release the [training and inference code](https://github.com/UX-Decoder/DINOv) and [demo link](http://semantic-sam.xyzou.net:6099/) of [DINOv](https://arxiv.org/pdf/2311.13601.pdf), which can handle in-context **visual prompts** for open-set and referring detection & segmentation.
-Check it out!
+:fire: We express our gratitude to the outstanding algorithms such as T-rex and T-rex2, Dino-X, Yoloworld, and others.

 # 3. LICENSE
 We use [AilabDeepX License 1.0](LICENSE)